Zurich–Affoltern am Albis–Zug railway: Route

-The Zürich–Zug line connects to the line to Baden opened in 1847 at Zürich Altstetten, which had been rebuilt in preparation as a junction station.
+The Zurich–Zug line connects to the line to Baden opened in 1847 at Zürich Altstetten, which had been rebuilt in preparation as a junction station.
 Rail services on the line use the line to/from Baden to connect with Zürich Hauptbahnhof.
-The Zürich–Zug–Lucerne Railway opened its line from Zürich Altstetten to Zug on 1 June 1964.
+The Zurich–Zug–Lucerne Railway opened its line from Zürich Altstetten to Zug on 1 June 1964.

 The line was connected at a triangular junction ("wye") at Kollermühle with the branch to Lucerne, so that until 1970 trains could run from Lucerne to Zurich without reversing.
 Zug station was a terminal station until the opening of the Thalwil–Arth-Goldau line.
 With the introduction of the new line, the station was rebuilt with a station building between the diverging lines.
 The Zug reversing loop, which made it possible to run from both directions into the station, was also built at that time.

-The trains from Zürich always ran around the Zug loop until 5 May 1990, because points were only installed with the opening of double track between Zug and Cham through the Kollermühle operations yard.
+The trains from Zurich always ran around the Zug loop until 5 May 1990, because points were only installed with the opening of double track between Zug and Cham through the Kollermühle operations yard.
 Although there had been two tracks between the Kollermülle yard and the branch to the Zug loop since the opening of the line, these had been operated as two parallel single tracks.

 History

 The line runs through the historic Knonaueramt (now Affoltern District) and was therefore popularly known as the Knonauer-Strecke (Knonau line).
 It lost its importance as an approach to the Gotthard with the opening of the Thalwil–Arth-Goldau line in 1897.
-The direct Zürich–Luzern trains now used the route via Thalwil, so that this branch of the Zürich–Zug–Luzern Railway was reduced to a secondary line without long-distance passenger services.
+The direct Zurich–Luzern trains now used the route via Thalwil, so that this branch of the Zurich–Zug–Lucerne Railway was reduced to a secondary line without long-distance passenger services.
 Most freight trains from Zurich to Rotkreuz continued to run over the triangular junction.